ExistensialReset/flowmosr/ethos/RELATIONAL_INFRASTRUCTURE.md

 To become good ancestors.

-# XIII.
+# XIV.
 The Weave of Stewardship

 Stewardship begins with belonging.